 Other Assistance for Single mothers in Sacramento

-Some bodies in Sacramento offer single mothers a range of services across different areas.
-Some of these non-profit organizations include Salvation Army Sacramento http://www.gosalarmy.org/deloro/findservices, Catholic Charities Sacramento at http://www.diocese-sacramento.org/social_service_ministry/catholic_charities.html, St. Vincent de Paul Sacramento http://www.svdp-sacramento.org/,
+Several organizations in Sacramento offer single mothers a range of services across different areas.
+Some of these non-profit organizations include Salvation Army Sacramento http://www.gosalarmy.org/deloro/findservices, Catholic Charities Sacramento at https://www.scd.org/catholic-charities-and-social-concerns/catholic-charities, St. Vincent de Paul Sacramento http://www.svdp-sacramento.org/,

-Food Aids for Single Mothers in Long Beach
+Food Assistance for Single Mothers in Long Beach

 Do you need an immediate need for food?
 You can check out the 2-1-1 LA database.
 This directory has hundreds of resources to get food assistance from pantries and soup kitchens.
 Find out more at https://www.211la.org/programs-services/search/?query=&taxonomy=&agency=&taxonomy_code=BD-5000.8300